jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 If something is declared on a higher level than it should then it is one real reference there pointing  at an imaginary one at the same level with the contents in it, to which points one other imaginary  reference on a deeper level.
 And in that case the contents should be moved from the imaginary reference on the higher level, to  the imaginary reference on the lower level, and the imaginary reference on the lower level should  point to the real reference on the higher level.
-That last reference line would be a qualified reference line, but that might not be well visible yet.
+That last reference line might be a qualified reference line, but that might not be well visible yet.

 To get this right you have to make the process visually debuggable.
 And while you are at it make processes separately debuggable.